 The best option here is to focus on prevention.
 Taking the steps to ensure that security holes are patched as soon as possible, educating the workforce on security awareness, and ensuring basic steps have already been taken such as applying the principles of least privilege and multi-factor authentication.

 Further, with the majority of breaches starting at the endpoint, securing these is an excellent place to start.
-Defending your organization's endpoints against the kind of fileless ransomware delivery methods that sneak past all antivirus solutions is exactly what Morphisec Guard was built to accomplish.
+Defending your organization's endpoints against the kind of fileless ransomware delivery methods that sneak past all antivirus solutions is precisely what Morphisec Guard was built to accomplish.

 Paired with Windows native security controls, Guard and the rest of the Morphisec Breach Prevention Platform hardens endpoints against attack in a way that doesn’t reduce the ability of employees to get their jobs done.
-It’s time to stop trying to react to threat actors, and time to start focusing on preventing attacks from progressing.
+It’s time to stop trying to react to threat actors and time to start focusing on preventing attacks from progressing.
 Only then can organizations reduce the risk of any ransomware attack succeeding.